altf4-games/Project-Relay/backend/docs/json_output_format.md

 ### 1. metric_card

-Displays a single labeled metric with a status indicator.
+Displays a single labeled metric with a status indicator (no historical graph).

 **JSON Structure:**